docbender/Onkyo-RI/README.md

 Protocol is pretty simple for implementation.
 In one message is transfered 12 bit code.
 This code represents action for target device.
 Most significant bit is send first.

 ## RI codes
 At mentioned sites are also listed codes for Onkyo devices.
 Unfortunnately none of the codes is not valid for my receiver TX-8020.
-To determine the valid codes I wrote a simple loop for Arduino that goes through the whole 12bit range of codes (0x0-0xFFF).
+To determine the valid codes I wrote a simple loop for Arduino that goes through the whole 12bit code range (0x0-0xFFF).
 Results are listed below commands.

 ### RI codes - receiver
-Codes are valid for TX-8020 receiver
+Codes are valid for TX-8020 receiver.
+With a high probability it will work with other Onkyo receivers.
 <table>
   <tr><td><b>Action</b></td><td><b>Command</b></td><td><b>Notes</b></td></tr>
   <tr><td>Input CD</td><td>0x20</td><td>Switch input to CD channel</td></tr>